 Nathan Buckley is one of the AFL’s most decorated players, with a long-running list of accolades from his 280 game playing career.
-He continues to leave a mark on the AFL world as a coach of Collingwood, and is a popular speaker and ambassador.
+After a further decade as the coach of Collingwood, Buckley is now a respected speaker and ambassador of the game.

 Born in Adelaide, Buckley travelled around Australia and spent his teenage years in the Northern Territory.
 A two year stint in the SANFL with Port Adelaide culminated in 1992 with a premiership, Magarey Medal as the league best and fairest, Jack Oatey Medal as best on ground in the Grand Final, and a club best and fairest.